Climate Change Risk Management

 • ESG Committee: It is the decision-making and management unit for climate change response plans and target implementation progress.

-• ESG Office: It falls under the ESG Committee and is responsible for further planning and promoting climate change response plans based on the climate risks and opportunities jointly assessed and identified with the ESG Taskforce.
+• ESG Office: It falls under the ESG Committee and is responsible for further planning and promoting climate change response plans based on the climate risks and opportunities jointly assessed and identified with the ESG Task Force.

 • The ESG Taskforce: Responsible for the related execution operations.